menu

 Demographics

-Chelan Falls is a somewhat ethnically-diverse town.
+Chelan Falls is a very ethnically-diverse town.
 The people who call Chelan Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chelan Falls residents report their race to be White.
 Chelan Falls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.98% of the town’s residents.
-Important ancestries of people in Chelan Falls include German, Irish, Yugoslavian, Other West Indian, and West Indian.
+People of Hispanic or Latino origin account for 20.57% of the town’s residents.
+Important ancestries of people in Chelan Falls include German, Irish, Scottish, Yugoslavian, and Other West Indian.

 The most common language spoken in Chelan Falls is English.
 Other important languages spoken here include Spanish and Italian.